golang/proposal/design/draft-fuzzing.md

 ### Go command

-Fuzz testing will only be supported in module mode, and if run in GOPATH mode, the fuzz targets will be ignored.
+Fuzz testing will only be supported in module mode, and if run in GOPATH mode, the fuzz tests will be ignored.

-Fuzz targets will be in *_test.go files, and can be in the same file as Test and Benchmark targets.
+Fuzz tests will be in *_test.go files, and can be in the same file as Test and Benchmark targets.
 These test files can exist wherever *_test.go files can currently live, and do not need to be in any fuzz-specific directory or have a fuzz-specific file name